Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/ln_export.md

 ---
-title: "M3: Export to Infor ION and IDM"
+title: "LN: Export to Infor ION and IDM"
-description: Step by Step guide how to export documents from DocBits (DOC²) to Infor Document Management (IDM) with pM3.
+description: Step by Step guide how to export documents from DocBits (DOC²) to Infor Document Management (IDM) with LN.
 date: "2021-10-22"
 tags:
   - DocBits (DOC²)